-Join Eric Wing for an in-depth discussion in this video Constraining with dimensions, part of Structural Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Constraining with dimensions, part of Revit: Structural Families.

 - The dimensions play a very important role…in the creation of a good, flexible family.…Without the dimensions in a family…you have absolutely no control over anything,…other than the current size and shape of the family.…The dimensions also play an important role…in locking down portions of your family…you want to stay constant and also control…what control-line your family will be centered upon.…By adding some reference planes…we'll go ahead and add some dimensions.…So let's jump into Revit and under "Families" let's go "New"…let's find "Generic Model"…let's click "Open".…